utdata/rwd-mastery-assignments/austin-animal-center/rubric-tableau.md

 ### Create a publishable chart

 Choose one of the charts you've built in your exploration and "finish" it out by providing headlines, sourcing and all those things outlined in the [Good charts lecture](https://drive.google.com/open?id=1EMEIdUqeK94swrm0VvwPPBqzk5zSZqJmKnkckS2KFiw).
+(You may find that putting your chart on a dashboard will give you more flexibility to deal with text, legends and the like.)

-Keep all your other charts in the workbook, but clean up just this one.
-Include the name of the sheet when you turn it in.
-Pay attention to the turn-in notes outlined below.
+Keep all your other charts in the workbook, but clean up just the one.
+Include the name of the sheet or dashboard when you turn it in.

 ## Stuff to turn in

-The items you'll turn in are:
+Turn in the following:

 - Your Tableau project, which you need to **export as a Packaged Workbook**.
 You'll find this under File > Export Packaged Workbook.
 The resulting file should have a .tbwx extension.
 Turn this into Canvas.
+(50 pts)
-- In a comment on the assignment, tell me which sheet has your "finished" chart.
+- Your finished chart: In a comment on the assignment, tell me which sheet has your "finished" chart.
+(100 pts)
+- Turn in your data diary that documents your process.
+(50 pts)
 - Turn in your data drop about what you learned.
-- Turn in your data diary that documents your process.
+(100 pts)